 Contact My Aged Care through the National Relay Service (NRS).
-For more information, visit the NRS website (www.relayservice.gov.au) to choose your preferred access point or call the NRS Helpdesk on 1800 555 660.
+For more information, visit the NRS website (communications.gov.au/ accesshub/nrs) to choose your preferred access point or call the NRS Helpdesk on 1800 555 660.

 Help for people with diverse needs